mariabg/CrowdfundingCampaignAnalyzer/README.md

 ### To Dos

 * Include a sentiment analysis of the description of the campaigns.
 I thought about using [this](https://github.com/clemtoy/WNAffect) code.
-* Build a Neural Network to predict if a campaign will be successful – I am currently completing on this.
+* Build a Neural Network to predict if a campaign will be successful – I am currently completing this task.

 Any cool idea?
 Open an issue and we will discuss it.